 - 2. All entries must be either typed or neatly written in ink on 8 1⁄2" x 11" paper.
 Illegible entries will be disqualified. - 3.
 The following should be placed on the top right corner on the front of the entry: Name of entrant, Grange name and number, and Group/Class entered. - 4.
-The Poetry Topic for 2024 is "Zoom".
+The Poetry Topic for 2025 is "The Grange of the Future".
 There is a 500-word limit. - 5.
-The Short Story Topic for 2024 is "My First Ride".
-The maximum length is 3 pages, double spaced.
+The Short Story Topic for 2025 is "My Garden Grows..."
+The

-Your short story/anecdote should entertain the reader.

-- 6. All entries must be post marked by April 15th and sent to: Leslie Jo Wells, State Lecturer, 18232 201st Ave SE, Monroe, WA 98272. - 7.
+- maximum length is 3 pages, double spaced.
+Your short story/anecdote should entertain the reader. - 6.
+All entries must be post marked by April 15th and sent to: Leslie Jo Wells, State Lecturer, 18232 201st Ave SE, Monroe, WA 98272. - 7.
 Judging criteria: originality and organization; adherence to topic and contest rules; and grammar, spelling, punctuation, and neatness. - 8.
 Prizes: All entries will receive blue, red and green ribbons.
 First, second, and third place in each class will receive rosettes.
 Cash prizes will be awarded as listed below.